-NANCY WEISS fast and a sticky kiss from a child grandor child.
-Life rolls on from one moment to the next.
-We must celebrate our histoown ries rather than be held to hostage the news feeds about politicians and celebrities that threaten to engulf us.
+NANCY WEISS sticky kiss from a child grandor child. rolls on from one moment to the next.
+We must celebrate our histoown ries rather than be held hostage fast and a the news feeds about politicians and celebrities that threaten to engulf us.
 Our personal histories flow from the last grandmothers who told us stories to rocking our own grandchildren on dark nights when the rest of the world is asleep.
 A store -bought card or breakfast at Zip's is affirming and can lead to good conversations that might touch on the questions I never was able to ask my mother.
 The essayist Margaret Renkl would eradicate the holiday.
 She feels it makes us sad for the mothers we have lost, for mothers who have lost a child, for those who never felt equipped to nurture a child and that there is enough suffering without creating a holiday that brings it all up.
-She manes their way by train or truck to various cities she notes that motherhood around the country," according to economists is what connects the whole at Apollo Global Management.
-For American world, including animals and insects.
+She and insects.
 Watching a mother cat carry her kittens or even more amazing, seeing a possum escorting her brood across a country road is heart stopping.
-No one can watch such tenderness and not at least emit a little U.S. economy, and many are dependent on groan of fellow feeling.
-If the season allows, I give friends rose bushes when their mothers die.
+No one can watch such tenderness and not at least emit a little If the season allows, I give friends rose bushes when their mothers die.
 Mine loved the fussy floribunda varieties that required toxic sprays to keep off pests and daily plucking of beetles.
-Every year she bought a few has the power of the purse as set forth in new varieties after checking them out at the Boston Flower Show.
-They were named Peace and Mamie Eisenhower and their longstemmed blossoms were I hope these news reports are wrong.
-I, for picked and displayed in two glass vases that gather dust in my closet.
+Every year she bought a few ing them out at the Boston Flower Show.
+They were named Peace and Mamie Eisenhower and their longstemmed blossoms were glass vases that gather dust in my closet.
 After she died, her rose garden lasted only a year or two and it was plowed under.
 New hybrids are hardier and stand up to our New England weather, perhaps like the women they memorialize.
-To the Editor:
+I prefer to celebrate my daughters on Mother's Day rather than be feted myself as it is the current moms who need recognition and thanks.
+I feel they do a far better job than I did as they face the demands and judgement placed on parents today.
+My husband will pause and remember his beautiful red-haired mother who made her last outing on Mother's Day.
+Her own mother died when she was six, and being a mother gave her the family of her own that she craved.
+This year, let's celebrate the great stream of mothers from the beginning of time and remember those we call our own.
+VILLAGER NEWSPAPERS Friday, May 9, 2025 • A5 LETTERS TO THE EDITOR We need to restore sanity to Thompson's school budget To the Editor: